stangeor/USA-Regional-Sales-Analysis/README.md

  raw transactional data into actionable insights that improved regional sales performance.

-Used Python for data ingestion and validation, and BI tools to deliver executive reporting and interactive analysis.
+ Python for data ingestion and validation, and BI tools to deliver executive reporting and interactive analysis.

 ---